1985:

 The first set included two unicorns, two pegasi and two earth ponies.
 It also saw the very first parting of the ways where UK and US naming was concerned - Sweetie was known as "Sweet Stuff" in North America.
 But, this is a UK website - so from hereon in she will be referred to as "Sweetie" :)

-The Twinkle Eyes were introduced to kiddies in the UK via a story in one of the comics - edition eleven -where (so I'm told) they were enslaved by the Jewel Wizard in a mine called the Cave of Jewels, blinded by the constant darkness - where Applejack unwittingly stumbles upon their plight.
+The Twinkle Eyes were introduced to kiddies in the UK via a story in one of the comics - edition eleven -where they were enslaved by the Jewel Wizard in a mine called the Cave of Jewels, blinded by the constant darkness.
+Applejack unwittingly stumbles upon their plight.
 Then, upon their escape, the jewel throne of their captor broke into several pieces (no prizes for guessing which little pony was responsible for THAT happening), becoming the gemstones that gave them back their sight.
-(Thanks to Lady Guinevere for this anecdote!).
+(Thanks to Lady Guinevere for this anecdote, which I have confirmed is a story in issue 11!).
 That's pretty intense stuff for a kid's comic!